pkgcore/pkgcore/dev-notes/eapi.rst

 - EAPI = 1 required
 - src_configure exists, configuration of packages must occur in src_configure and not src_compile.
+- not necessarily using EXPORT_FUNCTIONS, but enable all EAPI functionality to be overriden via eclass/repo, yet still able to be referenced without
 - default src_install
 - RDEPEND="${RDEPEND-${DEPEND}}" is no longer set by portage, same for eclass.
 - Elibs